CTCycle/XREPORT-radiological-reports-generator/README.md

 **Inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
 Generate radiological reports from the source X-ray images located within `XREPORT/inference/reports`.
 The reports are saved as .csv file in the same directory.

 ### 4.1 Configurations
-The configurations.py file allows to change the script configuration.
+For customization, you can modify the main script parameters via the `XREPORT/commons/configurations.py` file.

 | Category                | Setting                | Description                                                       |
 |-------------------------|------------------------|-------------------------------------------------------------------|